Antonio-Savio/sushi-restaurant/README.md

 - Burger menu at mobile version.
 - Burger menu animation.
 - Helper with a list of items from the menu.
+- Modal for each menu item to select quantity of sushi units to order.
 - Map marker from Google API available in the About section.
 - Adapt layout through different screen sizes.